tomysaman/d2-compendium/README.md

 ## Features

-- Run locally, no database needed
+- Run completely local.
+No database, use json as storage.
 - Rune words
   - Filter by item type, by runes (one or more), or by number of sockets
   - Sort by required level,